-The Issuer is rated A- by Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's") and Baa2 by Moody's Investors Service Ltd. ("Moody's").
-Both Standard & Poor's and Moody's are established in the EU and registered under Regulation (EC) No 1060/2009 (the "CRA Regulation").
+The Issuer is rated BBB+ by Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's") and A by Fitch Ratings Limited ("Fitch").
+Both Standard & Poor's and Fitch are established in the EU and registered under Regulation (EC) No 1060/2009 (the "CRA Regulation").